Savaphol/econ280project/README.md

-# Repository for Assignment 1
+# Repository for Assignments 1-2